zschreib1/Xplayn-content-management-system/README.md

 # XPlayn-sample

-These coding segments are extracted from *XPlayn*, a *content management system (CMS)* that I created that helps you build interactive stories that come to life as you scroll.
-They focus on implementing adding a story to the database.
+Extracts from *XPlayn*, a **content management system** (CMS) **web app** that I created that helps users build interactive stories that come to life as they scroll.
+These coding excerpts focus on implementing adding a story to the database.
 Each story consists of a title, a subtitle and chapters (with a text description, an image url and a caption).

 I used Django and Python for the back end, I used JavaScript for the front end to dynamically manipulate the HTML DOM and I wrote my own JavaScript API routes to query the database on the client-side.
 This enables me to expose data in JSON format without having to access the server.
 I used CSS / Bootstrap for styling.

-*FUNCTIONALITIES & PAGE INTERACTIVITY:*
+**FUNCTIONALITIES & PAGE INTERACTIVITY:**
 - When pressed, the button triggers the appearance of an input form on the page.
 - The user can input information about the story, add or remove chapters.
 - Upon submition, the information inputed in the form is sent to the database via a custom JavaScript API route that I wrote to query the database from the client-side.
 First, the story (title, subtitle) is saved then, I loop over all the chapters and save them to the story in the database.

-*FILES:*
+**FILES:**
 *index.html*
 Pared-down web page.